Cockroach Biology & Life Cycle Explained

 The ootheca, a remarkable egg capsule produced by cockroaches and mantises, serves as nature’s fortified nursery for developing insect embryos.

 You’ll find this protective case contains between 16 to 40 eggs, depending on the species, with German cockroaches housing up to 40 eggs in their cases.
+This content varies significantly across species and is one of the key factors professionals account for when estimating colony size during an inspection.

 The case’s design is particularly clever, allowing water absorption only at its proximal end while maintaining internal moisture for embryo development.
 The term originates from Greek, where ootheca means ovary, reflecting its role as an egg container.